triton-inference-server/server/docs/test.rst

 Next you need to build a QA version of the inference server container.
 This container will contain the inference server, the QA tests, and all the dependencies needed to run the QA tests.
-You must first build the tensorrtserver_client, tensorrtserver_inprocess, tensorrtserver_build and tensorrtserver containers as described in :ref:`section-getting-the-client-libraries-and-examples` and :ref:`section-building` and then build the QA container::
+You must first build the tensorrtserver_client, tensorrtserver_build and tensorrtserver containers as described in :ref:`section-getting-the-client-libraries-and-examples` and :ref:`section-building` and then build the QA container::